ePages-de/epages-docs/_posts/2016/2016-07-07-elastic-meetup.md

 authors: ["Christian K.", "Jens"]
 ---

 On the 30th of June the third [jenadevs](http://www.meetup.com/de-DE/jenadevs/) meetup took place at the ePages office in Jena.
+A video conference with our office in Hamburg was also established to give more people the option to attend even remotely.

-Approximately 30 participants ware interested in the topic and showed up at 6 pm.
+Approximately 30 participants were interested in the topic and showed up at 6 pm.
 After a short general introduction the presentations started:

 ## Elastic Stack 5.0